The $(p,q)$ property in families of $d$-intervals and $d$-trees: The property in families of homogeneous -intervals

-Let $H$ be a hypergraph of $d$-intervals.
+Let $H$ be a hypergraph of homogeneous $d$-intervals.
 By performing small perturbations on the $d$-intervals of $H$, we may assume that no two endpoints of intervals in edges of $H$ coincide.
-We begin by proving a simple lemma which will play a crucial role in the sequel.
+We begin this section by proving a simple lemma which will play a crucial role in the sequel.